 In Morocco a bit longer?
 Check out this post on my favorite destinations in Morocco!

-Disclaimer: This packing list contains affiliate links.
+Disclaimer: This guide contains affiliate links.
 This means that, if you purchase something through them, I might earn a commission at no extra cost to you.
 This helps me keep the blog running, so thank you!